Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Compare the different travel classes offered by ICE and Intercity when travelling from Marburg (Lahn) to Grindelwald.

-Onboard services on ICE and Intercity
+What are the onboard services on ICE and Intercity?

 Discover more about the onboard services offered on trains from Marburg (Lahn) to Grindelwald.